csc270s19/Syllabus/README.md

  * More readings and resources in the *Resources* folder of this repo

 ## Computers and Software
  * You will need a computer daily in class.
 I can bring some laptops if needed from Boone (so some warning would be good).
+School laptops may not have SQLite editors installed.
  * You will also need software to execute SQL queries on an SQLite DB.
 Here are some options:<br>
   - [ ] [sqlite studio](http://sqlitestudio.pl/): Has some problems on Mac
   - [ ] [atom+quick-query](https://atom.io): The atom text editor and the *quick-query* package.
 Has great GitHub integration.
   - [ ] [DataGrip](https://www.jetbrains.com/datagrip/): Commercial with free educational use.
 Prior students with Mac's have liked this.
   - [ ] [SQLite CLI](): The straight CLI interface for SQLite, it works but seeing query results in a console sucks.
+  - [ ] [RStudio](https://rstudio.collegeofidaho.edu): Use the College's RStudio server, or install [Rstudio](https://www.rstudio.com) your own desktop version.

 ## Course Content
 This course will be organized around answering the following questions: